pmanijak/notes/README.md

 what else?
 -----------
-Link to other notes like /this or ---this.
+Link to other notes like /this.
 Proper URLs are also hyperlinked.
 That's it.